phaxio/phaxio-dotnet/README.md

     Install-Package Phaxio

-For basic usage, use [this guide](Docs/README-csharp.md) if you're a C# developer or [this guide](Docs/README-vb.md) if you're a VB.NET developer.
+For basic usage, use [this guide](Docs/README-csharp-v2.md) if you're a C# developer or [this guide](Docs/README-vb-v2.md) if you're a VB.NET developer.

+If you're looking for version 1, use [this guide](Docs/README-csharp.md) if you're a C# developer or [this guide](Docs/README-vb.md) if you're a VB.NET developer.

+## Migration from library version 1.0.0 to 2.0.0

+PhaxioClient no longer has a constructor that accepts RestSharp.RestClient.

+## Migration from API V1 to V2

+PhaxioV2Client is not a drop-in replacement for PhaxioClient.
+Several methods have been removed.

+- AttachPhaxCodeToPdf was removed
+- CreatePhaxCode is now GeneratePhaxCode
+- DownloadPhaxCodePng is now DownloadPhaxCode
+- GetHostedDocument was removed

+Faxes are now sent by creating a FaxRequest object and then passing it to PhaxioV2Client#SendFax.
+The fields of FaxOptions have been moved to FaxRequest except for the following:

+- StringData and StringDataType are no longer supported
+- Batch is no longer necessary

 ## Errors